feldera/feldera/docs/connectors/sources/debezium-mysql.md

    For more information, see the notes in the [official Debezium tutorial](https://debezium.io/documentation/reference/tutorial.html) as well as [KIP-297](https://cwiki.apache.org/confluence/display/KAFKA/KIP-297%3A+Externalizing+Secrets+for+Connect+Configurations) to which they refer.
-There is an [experimental secret management](../../enterprise/kubernetes-guides/secret-management) to externalize secrets via Kubernetes.**
+There is an [experimental secret management](../../enterprise/kubernetes-guides/secret-management) guide to externalize secrets via Kubernetes.**

    ```